Peters-17/Peters-17/README.md

 ### Welcome to my Github 👋

-🔭 I’m currently graduated from UW-Madison and pursuing my Master of Computer Science degree in Northwestern University
+🔭 I’m currently pursuing my Master of Computer Science degree at Northwestern University

+😄 I love coding and playing video games

 👯 I’m looking to collaborate with passionate people
 <!--